Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/31G-ec-and-superio.md

 **Test steps**

+1. Power on the DUT.
+1. Boot into the system.
+1. Log into system by using the proper login and password.
-1. Locate the power menu in the upper right corner of the screen
+1. Locate the power menu in the upper right corner of the screen.
-1. Open the power menu and locate the battery status indicator
+1. Open the power menu and locate the battery status indicator.

 **Expected result**

 1. The battery status indicator should show the current charge level (percentage left).

 ### ECR001.002 Battery monitoring - charge level in OS (Windows 10)